Beyond Evil (TV series)

-Beyond Evil (Korean: 괴물) is a 2021 South Korean television series starring Shin Ha-kyun and Yeo Jin-goo.
+Beyond Evil (Korean: 괴물) is a 2021 South Korean television series directed by Shim Na-yeon, and starring Shin Ha-kyun and Yeo Jin-goo.
 It aired on JTBC from February 19 to April 10, 2021.
-It received seven nominations at the 57th Baeksang Arts Awards, winning three – Best Drama, Best Screenplay, and Best Actor for Shin Ha-kyun.
+It received seven nominations at the 57th Baeksang Arts Awards, winning three: Best Drama, Best Screenplay, and Best Actor for Shin Ha-kyun.
 It was also selected as one of the final candidates for the Baeksang Arts Award Grand Prize – Television.